Consensus-Based Dantzig-Wolfe Decomposition: Computational Experiments

 \subsection{ADMM Parameters}

-In Section~\ref{sec:admm}, we described the ADMM method and reasonable stopping conditions, but have not discussed how to choose the tolerances and the penalty parameter $\rho$.
-In our experiments, we follow the guidelines provided in \cite{boyd}, where we dynamically adjust $\rho$ according to the primal and dual residuals, so that they are a factor of $\mu$ away from each other.
+To pick the penalty parameter $\rho$, we follow the guidelines provided in \cite{boyd}, where we dynamically adjust $\rho$ according to the primal and dual residuals, so that they are a factor of $\mu$ away from each other, by either multiplying or dividing $\rho$ by positive scalars $\tau^{inc}$ or $\tau^{dec}$, respectively.
 At the end of iteration $k$, we update $\rho$ as follows: